About

 I was honored to serve as the final judge in the 2008 DECA, International Career Development Conference (ICDC) in Atlanta this past Monday and Tuesday in the “Advertising Campaign” category.
 The events were held at the Georgia World Congress Center and the awards session was at the Georgia Dome.

+It was an awesome experience.
+On Tuesday, I evaluated twenty 20-minute advertising campaign final presentations from the top high school marketing students in the world.
 This was a truly humbling experience and I was impressed to say the least.
 It was virtually impossible to determine which of these student teams best deserved to be in the top ten -- much less the top three finalists!
 But, ties were not allowed and there had to be three top teams selected.
 ALL of the students who made it to Atlanta should be VERY proud!

 There was a relatively clear first place winner.
 This team's "situation analysis" actually included a “SWOT” (Strengths, Weaknesses, Opportunities & Threats) analysis based on their "secondary research."
 As did most of the others, they defined their primary and secondary target markets in demographic, psychographic and geographic terms.
 Their objective was specific, workable, measurable and attainable.
 Their budget was realistic and comprehensive -- including development costs, production costs, media costs and agency commissions.
 They certainly showed evidence that they understood some of the basics of the “Journey from Concept to Creation!”